rlofc/vorg/README.md

 --------
 These commands are not bound to a specific keymap

 - **VorgTableExport** - exports a table under cursor to a prompted format.
-Currently supported formats are csv and json
+Currently supported formats are csv, html and json
 - **VorgGather** - search for a prompted word inside a current file, put results into a quickfix list
 - **VorgGatherAll** - search for a prompted word inside vorg files, recursively, put results into a quickfix list